sype/sre-agent/README.md

     - `DEV_BEARER_TOKEN`: A password for developers to directly invoke the agent through the `/diagnose` endpoint.
     - `SLACK_SIGNING_SECRET`: The signing secret for the Slack `sre-agent`.
     - `TOOLS`: '["list_pods", "get_logs", "get_file_contents", "slack_post_requests"]'
+    - `AWS_ACCOUNT_ID` (Optional): The AWS account ID that stores the images.
+Only required if pulling images from ECR.

 ### Prerequisites